Deaths down 3% even as mileage increases in first half of 2023

 The National Safety Council (NSC) estimate of motor-vehicle deaths in the first 6 months of 2023 is 21,130, down 3% from 21,870 in 2022.
 Mileage in the first half of 2023 increased 2.3% from 2022 and was up 5.1% from 2021.
 The estimated mileage death rate in the first half of 2023 is 1.34 deaths per 100 million vehicle miles traveled, down 5.6% from 1.42 in 2022 and down 7.6% compared to 2021.

-The National Center for Health Statistics (NCHS) reports the official mortality estimates for the United States and is used as a comparison to judge the accuracy of National Safety Council (NSC) preliminary estimates.
+The National Center for Health Statistics (NCHS) reports the official mortality estimates for the United States and is used as a comparison to judge the accuracy of NSC preliminary estimates.
 The publication of NCHS final mortality estimates generally lags about one year.
-All of NSC preliminary estimates are updated several months following the release of the preliminary estimate with new state provided fatality counts.
-For this comparison, both NSC first and revised estimates are displayed in the chart.
-For example, the first estimate displayed on the chart for 2017 of 40,100 was revised in September 2018 to 40,000.
+The most recent NCHS final estimate shows 21,771 deaths occurring in the first half of 2021.
+This compares to the NSC initial estimate of 21,450, with a difference of 1%.